scando1993/thingsboard.github.io/docs/user-guide/install/config.md

 assignees:
 - vparomskiy
 title: Configuration properties
-description: ThingsBoard configuration properties and environment variables
+description: Pacificsoft configuration properties and environment variables

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with ThingsBoard configuration files and parameters.
+This guide will help you to get familiar with Pacificsoft configuration files and parameters.

-Configuration files location depends on the ThingsBoard installation type.
-If ThingsBoard is installed as a **monolithic application**, you can find configuration files in the following directory:
+Configuration files location depends on the Pacificsoft installation type.
+If Pacificsoft is installed as a **monolithic application**, you can find configuration files in the following directory:

 ```bash